robotology/yarp/doc/release/master/robotinterface_dryrun.md

 * Added `reverse-shutdown-action-order` attribute for the `robot` tag.
   This reverses the order of actions in shutdown and interrupt phase, making it easier to write the actions when multiple attach and detach are involved.
-* All `robot` tag parameters are now passed to all devices.
+* All `device` tag parameters are now passed to all devices defined inside that tag.